Best compact cameras 2014: The best pocket cameras available to buy today

 Canon PowerShot S120

-Canon's had it's claws deep in the high-spec compact camera market for a while now, and for good reason: the PowerShot S-series.
 The S120 model is the epitome of a pocketable yet powerful compact, so if small is your goal then there are few other competitors worth considering in our view.
 It's not as complex as some pricier, more advanced models with larger sensors, but that's just fine.

 The 1/1.7-inch sensor produces great-looking images straight from the camera and a maximum f/1.8 aperture at the widest angle setting - a third of a stop brighter than its S110 predecessor - makes for greater shooting control.